Jim Barrineau

 While competing for the University of Georgia he won the Southeastern Conference titles in 1976 and 1977.
-He was a four-time All American and competed in the World University Games.
+He was a four-time All American and competed in the Summer Universiade.
 He finished second in the 1976 NCAA Men's Indoor Track and Field Championships to Dwight Stones then of Long Beach State University.
 Barrineau vs Stones would maintain a rivalry for some time.
 While Stones made several world records early on, Barrineau won the last matchup and left with the Masters World Record.

 Olympics

 Barrineau represented his native country in the 1976 Summer Olympics in Montreal, where he finished a disappointing eleventh place in the final, jumping 2.14 metres.
 Earlier in the qualifying round, he had already jumped 2.16 and he jumped 2.25 a month earlier in qualifying at the Olympic Trials in finishing behind Dwight Stones and the surprise jumping of Bill Jankunis.
 In the 1980 Olympic Trials, Barrineau, representing the United States Army beat Stones, but neither qualified for the team that did not go to the Olympics due to the 1980 Summer Olympics boycott.
 In the 1984 trials, Stones set the American record, while Barrineau finished a non-qualifying eighth.
 Barrineau also competed for the U.S. team at the 1983 Pan American Games.